OctoPrint/OctoPrint/docs/jsclientlib/files.rst

    :param object opts: Additional options for the request
    :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

-.. js:function:: OctoPrint.files.upload(location, file, data)
+.. js:function:: OctoPrintClient.files.upload(location, file, data)

    Uploads a ``file`` to the specified ``location``.